kewlfft/opennic-up/README.md

     -q  quiet
     -v  version
     -h  help
+    -f  <file> custom resolv.conf file
 ```

 By default, replaces the DNS servers with the 3 most responsive [OpenNIC][0] DNS servers for your location.

 * If Network Manager *nmcli* is found in the path, it is used to update the DNS entries
 * Otherwise the `/etc/resolv.conf` file is updated directly with the new nameservers keeping the other options untouched
+* When `-f` is used to give a path, NetworkManager is ignored and the custom resolv.conf will receive the update

 ## Configuration